mhroth/jasiohost/README.md

 ## Getting Started
-JAsioHost comes in two parts, `JAsioHost.jar` and `libjasiohost.dll`.
+JAsioHost comes in two parts, `JAsioHost.jar` and `jasiohost.dll`.
 The former is the usual encapsulation of the classes comprising the JAH Java library, and the latter is the JAH interface to ASIO.
 The package of JAH is `com.synthbot.jasiohost`.

 The library can be quickly tested from the root directory of the project with `java -jar JAsioHost.jar -Djava.library.path=./`.
 The `ExampleHost` will launch a small GUI allowing you to select an available ASIO driver and use it to play a 440Hz tone.
 If you're not sure if you have the correct ASIO driver installed (usually soundcard-specific), then try using the excellent [ASIO4ALL](http://www.asio4all.com/) Universal ASIO Driver For WDM Audio.

 + Include `JAsioHost.jar` in your Java project.
-+ Make `libjasiohost.dll` available to your project.
++ Make `jasiohost.dll` available to your project.
 This can be done in several ways:
   + Move or copy the library to `C:\WINDOWS\system32`.
 This is the default search location for JNI libraries.
   + Inform the JVM where the library is located.
 This can be done with, e.g. `java -Djava.library.path=C:\WINDOWS\system32`